AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### New 2FA system parameters

-New system parameters have been added to enable rate limiting on two-factor authentication (2FA) one-time password (OTP) validation:
+New system parameters have been added to enable rate limiting on two-factor authentication (2FA) one-time password (OTP) validation:<!--AC-11945-->

 ```php
 ...